StuartLittlefair/rainbow/README.rst

  model.addBand(rp_rs, f0, u1, u2, A, B)

 obviously we do not need to specify the stellar radius, impact parameter or mid-transit time again, since these are shared between bands.
+This model does not include and GP noise.

 Data from multiple bands should be stored in python lists, as follows::